Supakornn/quartz/content/knowledge/index.md

-This is my digital brain dump 🧠 - a collection of quick notes, thoughts, and reference materials that I want to keep handy.
-Think of it as my external memory for things I might need to remember or reference later.
+Welcome to my knowledge base! 🧠

+This is where I collect and organize information, concepts, and insights from various fields of study and exploration.
+Think of it as my personal wiki of everything interesting I've learned.